 Patients may also report increased hearing sensitivity (hyperacusis) on the affected side, as well as decreased taste.

-Doctors may inquire about recent fevers, infections, trauma, and development of the symptoms (sudden or gradual).
+Doctors may inquire about recent fevers, infections, trauma, and the development of the symptoms (sudden or gradual).

 Physical examination might include: